DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 Can competitive awards stack with automatic merit?

-Often yes, but it depends on the program.
-Some identity-based DePaul awards (e.g., Catholic Heritage, Chicago Promise) do not stack with other DePaul scholarships except the National Merit add-on.
-Always confirm stacking in your award letter.
+Sometimes yes, but it depends on program rules.
+Identity-based DePaul awards (e.g., Catholic Heritage, Chicago Promise) do not stack with other DePaul merit, except the National Merit add-on.
+Your award letter will clarify stacking for each combination.

 💎 Hidden Gem Scholarships